Houdini 21.0 Character KineFX

 You can also define your own elements with custom extensions.

-The Pack Folder SOP is used to assemble the input character elements into the packed character format.
+The Pack Folder SOP is used to assemble character elements into the packed folder structure.
 It can either create a new folder structure or pack into an existing structure.

 Add character elements to a packed folder structure